Economic Commentary: Dec 25

 Market Positioning

-Year-to-date investment performance has been across the board, with solid ongoing yields from fixed interest, improvements in the commercial property sector, and very strong sharemarket returns.
-Whilst the NZ sharemarket continues to lag, international shares have continued to outperform.
-For the first time in a number of years, emerging markets (especially in Asia) have been stronger for the year than developed markets, although these have also been good.
 There is increasing coverage in the media around valuations in the US sharemarket, and especially in the large technology companies.
 These have ridden the wave associated with the rise of AI since the launch of “ChatGPT” at the end of 2022.
-It is certainly true that the so-called “Magnificent 7” tech companies are trading at very higher valuations, averaging somewhere around 30x underlying earnings (which, for example, means that if the company makes $1 per share in earnings, the share price would be $30).
-As a major proportion of US sharemarkets, this group is a primary contributor to US markets as a whole looking expensive at around 22x earnings, compared to a long-run average of about 18x.
-Over the last couple of years, the tech sector has growing profits at a rapid rate, which have to some extent justified their high valuations.
-However, the question remains as to whether this growth rate can continue, and if not whether a normalisation of earnings will result in a decline in the US markets.
+It is certainly true that the so-called “Magnificent 7” tech companies are trading at very high valuations, averaging somewhere around 30x underlying earnings (which, for example, means that if the company makes $1 per share in earnings, the share price would be $30).
+As a major proportion of US sharemarkets, this group is a primary contributor to US markets which as a whole are looking expensive at around 22x earnings, compared to a long-run average of about 18x.
+Over the last couple of years, the tech sector has grown profits at a rapid rate, which has, to some extent, justified their high valuations.
+However, the question remains as to whether this growth rate can continue, and if not, whether a normalisation of earnings will result in a decline in US markets.

 Investment Strategy